 Jhalawar is rich in non-metalic minerals.
 Extensive deposits of acid resistant sandstone and splittable limestone occur in the area.
 Minor deposits of bentonite, clay, ochre and glass sands are also found.
 There are some 400 Kota Stone (commercial name for locally found limestone) cutting and polishing units at Jhalawar and Jhalrapatan towns.

-The Jhalrapatan sandstone can be chiselled and dressed to a smooth surface in various attractive shapes.
-It has multiple uses such as roofing, flooring, paving, paneling, beams, pillars, arches, door and window sills, wall facing, fence posts, mile stones etc. It is especially useful for exterior cladding in sea shore buildings due to acid resistance and thermal properties.
-As such the effect of salt laden winds is negligible on sandstone.
-It is also suitable for use in chemical industries as flooring, wall fixing & lining due to its acid and alkali resistant properties.
+Sandstone is an excellent building stone.
+It can be chiseled and dressed to a smooth surface in various attractive shapes.
+Sandstone has a verity of uses such as roofing, flooring, paving, paneling, beams, pillars, arches, doors and window sills, wall facing, fence posts, milestones etc. It is especially useful for exterior cladding in sea shore buildings due to its acid and thermal resistant properties.
+As such the effect of saline winds is negligible on sandstone.
+It is also suitable for use in chemical industries as flooring, wall fixing and lining due to its acid and alkali resistant properties.
 It is also suitable for carving and making windows and jallis.
 Sandstone is being quarried and used for centuries and a number of historical buildings and monuments such as Budhist Stupas of Sarnath, Red Fort, Sansad Bhawan, Rashtrapati Bhawan, and National Museum in Delhi; Chhitar Palace, Jodhpur etc. are made of sandstone.

 A narrow band of flaggy limestone within the Suket shales is the source of dimension stone in the vicinity of Jhalawar.
-The linestone is fine grained and variously coloured - greenish blue, pale brown, beige and dark brown.
-Known commercially as Kota Stone, it is an excellent building stone, used mainly for exteriors, pathways, corridors, driveways, balconies, commercial buildings etc. Many hundreds of quarries and procesing centres are located in Ramganj Mandi, Suket, Chechat, Manpura and Morak.
+The limestone is fine grained and variously coloured – greenish blue, pale brown, beige and dark brown.
+Known commercially as Kota Stone, it is an excellent building stone, used mainly for exteriors, pathways, corridors, driveways, balconies, commercial buildings etc. Many hundreds of quarries and processing centres are located in Ramganj Mandi, Suket, Chechat, Manpura and Morak.
 Geological reserves of this commodity are estimated to be over 2000 million tons.
 The stone tends to flake over a period of time.
 However, periodic polishing using polishing wax can minimize this problem.
-Also, the stone lacks the lusture compared to Marble or Granite.
-But Kota Stone competes in the market for its lower cost and longer durability.
+Also, the stone lacks the luster compared to Marble or Granite.
+But Kota Stone competes in the market on account of its lower cost and durability.

 Another aspect that the Kota Stone loses to Marble and Granite is the size.
 Its maximum sizes are around 240 cm in length and 75 cm in width.
-This is to do with the physical properties-brittleness of the limestone category.
-So, when flooring is done, specially large spaces, the number of joints are more which is not very aesthetically pleasing.
+This is on account of the brittleness of the limestone.
+So, when flooring is done, especially large spaces, the number of joints are more which is not very aesthetically pleasing.

-Similar flaggy linestone is also available in Cuddapah district of Andhra Pradesh.
+Similar flaggy limestone is also available in Cuddapah district of Andhra Pradesh.
 The limestone is being exported to a number of countries in Europe, the USA, Canada, Japan and Singapore.
-Important export varieties are Kota Blue, Kota Brown etc
+Important export varieties are Kota Blue, Kota Brown etc.

 Location of Sandstone and Limestone quarries in Jhalawar: Sandstone quarries are shown as red dots, Limestone quarries are shown as blue dots.